Last updated on September 15, 2023

 Featurewise – as mentioned above -, you should look for a drive tracking app that has many recording options.
 MileIQ, for instance, has only 1 automatic tracking mode, which certainly won’t fit everyone’s needs – MileageWise has 4 recording options:

-Other mileage trackers like TripLog or Everlance offer an iBeacon device for Bluetooth recording, which is ridiculously unnecessary – MileageWise can record your trips using your car’s Bluetooth device or any other Bluetooth device you’ve got in your car.
+Other business mileage trackers like TripLog or Everlance offer an iBeacon device for Bluetooth recording, which is ridiculously unnecessary – MileageWise can record your trips using your car’s Bluetooth device or any other Bluetooth device you’ve got in your car.

 Dashboard platform to supplement the mobile app